Starring: Christopher Plummer, Margot Kidder, Sarah Lassez

 My history with The Clown at Midnight didn't start out quite well; first seeing the film during my transition from high school to college, my need for gore and fast paced horror turned me off upon seeing it.
 I was young(er) and a tad picky, thus I left the film alone for almost 5 years.
 Now, just to see if my years of experience as a slasher fanatic may have improve my judgment, I decided to see it again and figure out why I disliked it before; the thing is, not only did I saw very little that is wrong from the film, I also came to enjoy it!
 (So I guess I was just a noob then?)

-Troubled teenager Kate and six of her classmates and friends were assigned by their drama teacher to help out in renovating an old run-down and donated theatre which closed down years ago after some bad publicity involving a murdered opera star.
-Said victim just so happened to be Kate's mother so she's understandably uneasy.
+Troubled teenager Kate and six of her classmates and friends are assigned by their drama teacher to help out in renovating an old run-down and donated theatre which closed down years ago after some bad publicity involving a murdered opera star.
+Said victim just so happened to be Kate's mother too, so she's understandably uneasy.

 The titular clown is a mixed egg for me; while he does try to be creepy by looming around in the shadows before murdering them, he doesn't have much of an impact in his presence.
 Perhaps this is because he acts more like a straight-forward slasher villain that lashes out at his victims the moment he sees them rather than the kind that teases and jerks around, build some good suspense and creep factor.
 Could be just me, though, but he also looked very plain.

 The Clown at Midnight may not be the biggest when it comes to plotting and twisting its story for something entirely new and exciting, but its a fair effort and passable entertainment for all slasher fans.
 If you like your slasher simple and not too overly gory, and yet still delivers, let this be your opera.

 1 female had her head hacked with an axe

 1 female strangled with a necklace

 1 female stabbed through a wall in the back and out the chest with a spear